-When we are in survival mode, whether it be fight, flight or freeze, our autonomic nervous system is no longer in the social engagement status where we feel connected to ourselves, to others and to a higher purpose.
-As we emerge from the pandemic, our nervous system needs to re-calibrate back into the socially engaged status.
-How do we know we are there?
-By feeling that we are in our “element” again, feeling safe in our bodies, minds and spirits.
-This is where we find it easy to connect to ourselves and others.
-We start to live in a world full of possibilities, full of trust and willingness to take risk to grow and explore.
+When you are in survival mode, whether it be fight, flight or freeze, our autonomic nervous system is no longer in the social engagement status where you feel connected to ourselves, to others and to a higher purpose.
+As you emerge from the pandemic and things start getting back to normal, your nervous system needs to recalibrate back into the socially engaged status.
+How do you know we are there?
+By feeling that you are in your “element” again, feeling safe in your body, mind, and spirit.
+This is where you find it easy to connect to ourselves and others.
+You start to live in a world full of possibilities, full of trust and willingness to take risk to grow and explore.

-But, how do we do that when it seems that we can’t seem to go into any store without impulsively bringing our masks with us when they are no longer required?
+But, how do you do that when it seems that you can’t seem to go into any store without impulsively bringing your mask when they are no longer required?
 I personally have to remind myself ,“It is ok, you don’t have to keep bracing yourself with this mask.”

 My First Haircut In Over a Year!

 As we emerge from the pandemic, we, as a collective, are having many “first-time-in-a-over-a-year experiences.”
 I had my first haircut in over a year just a month ago.
 Initially, I could feel my body brace, holding my breath and tension in my muscles, as I walked into my hairdressers.
 I could hear myself thinking, “Am I sure this is safe?
 Am I taking too much of a risk?
 Maybe I can wait a few more months before I get a haircut?”
 And then, my no-nonsense voice said, “Come on, Nesrin.
 You have cut your own hair.
 And quite frankly, I am glad you are a physician and not a hairdresser.
 Go see Maddie and let her do her wonderful magic with your hair!”